 The Battlefield

-This small field is labelled as "the Battlefield" on old maps, however many battles were fought here fore the hedges were bult.
+This small field is labelled as "the Battlefield" on old maps, however any battles fought here would have been before the hedges were built and therefore over a wider area.
 The Battle of Camlann - said to be a civil war between Arthur and his son Mordred took place around 540 AD.

 Various relics have been found on this site, and on 1136 Geoffrey of Monmouth identified he site as Camlann.